iocage/iocage/doc/source/networking.rst

 **Using VLANs**

+To assign a jail's traffic to a VLAN, add the VLAN interface as a bridge member, but not the VLAN's parent.

-If using VLAN interfaces for the jail host, add the VLAN interface AND parent interface of the VLAN as bridge members.
+If using VLAN interfaces for the jail host, on the other hand, add the parent as a bridge member, but not the VLAN interface.

 .. index:: Configure Network Interfaces
 .. _Configuring Network Interfaces: